2025 Supreme Court Wrap-Up

 Photo by Element5 Digital on Unsplash

-This redistricting case had the potential to reshape Louisiana’s congressional delegation — and to clarify the reach of the Voting Rights Act.
+This redistricting case had the potential to reshape Louisiana’s congressional delegation and to clarify the reach of the Voting Rights Act.

 Instead of resolving the question,

-The Supreme Court chose to defer.
+The Supreme Court chose to restore the case to the calendar for reargument.

 The decision frustrated voting rights advocates, who say delays continue to disenfranchise voters.